MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/hadr-cluster-best-practices.md

 ### Azure VM HostEvents causes failover

-It's possible that an Azure VM HostEvent causes your availability group to failover.
+It's possible that an Azure VM HostEvent causes your availability group to fail over.
 If you believe an Azure VM HostEvent caused a failover, you can check the Azure Monitor Activity log, and the Azure VM Resource Health overview.

 The [Azure Monitor activity log](/azure/azure-monitor/essentials/activity-log) is a platform log in Azure that provides insight into subscription-level events.
 The activity log includes information like when a resource is modified or a virtual machine is started.
 You can view the activity log in the Azure portal or retrieve entries with PowerShell and the Azure CLI.